V4Fire/Client/src/components/form/b-button/README.md

 #### [iconComponent = `'b-icon'`]

-A name of the used component to show `icon`.
+The name of the used component to show `icon`.

 ```
 < b-button :iconComponent = 'b-my-icon'